 5. Easements and Encroachments

-Title insurance can help address issues like a neighbor’s fence encroaching on your property or undisclosed easements that limit your use of the land.
+Title insurance can help address issues like a neighbour’s fence encroaching on your property or undisclosed easements that limit your use of the land.

 6. Undisclosed Heirs